RakhithJK/zedeus-nitter-wiki/Guest-Account-Branch-Deployment.md

 cp nitter.example.conf nitter.conf
 ```

 From this point edit your nitter.conf to the configuration that you want.
+### Guest Accounts
 After this is completed we will be creating a guest_account using a [shell script](https://gist.github.com/Salastil/f66a098d408c8c74adcf2210d4d33435)

 When this shell script is run it will output json that looks similar to this:
 ```json